-Recently in China, parents of a baby named An An, found that the child would often scratch his head and tug on the side of it.
+Recently in China, parents of an infant named An An, found that the baby would often be scratching his head and tug on the side of it.

-Just like every parent, they thought it was perfectly normal for him to do that, so they just brushed it off as a habit of his.
+Just like every parent, they thought it was perfectly normal for a baby to be scratching their own head, so they just brushed it off as a habit of his.

-Two weeks later, they noticed that each time he did it, his face would frown and show a sign of discomfort and pain.
+Two weeks later, they noticed that each time their baby is scratching his head, his face would frown and show a sign of discomfort and pain.

-Worried that something might be wrong, his mother brought him to the doctor and he was diagnosed with otitis media.
+Worried that something might be wrong with their baby constantly scratching his head, his mother brought him to the doctor and he was diagnosed with otitis media.

 This is a condition where the middle of the ear is inflamed and it is often described as middle ear infection.
 Ear infections are pretty common among young children.

 His parents were extremely guilty as they felt responsible for An An’s suffering.
-They didn’t think twice about An An’s gestures and brushed it off as part of the child’s growing process.
+They didn’t think twice about their baby scratching his head and brushed these gestures off as part of the child’s growing process.

 Fortunately, the doctor assured the couple that he was confident with some care and treatment, An An was going to make a full recovery.